hazelcast/hazelcast-jet/site/docs/architecture/execution-engine.md

 }
 ```

-This lightweight contract allows us to implement `Traverser` in a single
+This lightweight contract allows us to implement `Traverser` with just a
 lambda expression.
 If you look at the source code of Jet processor,
 you may encounter quite complex code inside `Traverser` transforms.
 A
 good example is the